iribelousova/PythonConnectorEuromod/docs/autoapi/euromod/core/index.rst

         - Order of the function in the specific spine.
       * - :py:obj:`parameters <euromod.core.Function.parameters>`
         - A :obj:`Container` of :class:`Parameter` objects in a country.
+      * - :py:obj:`parent <euromod.core.Function.parent>`
+        - The class of the country-specific policy.
       * - :py:obj:`polID <euromod.core.Function.polID>`
         - Identifier number of the reference policy.
       * - :py:obj:`private <euromod.core.Function.private>`